Child and Adolescent Psychiatrists

 No. 00; Updated May 2020

-The child and adolescent psychiatrist is a physician who specializes in the diagnosis and the treatment of disorders of thinking, feeling and/or behavior affecting children, adolescents, and their families.
-A child and adolescent psychiatrist offers families the advantages of a medical education, the medical traditions of professional ethics, and medical responsibility for providing comprehensive care.
+The child and adolescent psychiatrist is a medical doctor who specializes in the diagnosis and the treatment of disorders of thinking, feeling and/or behavior affecting children, adolescents, and their families.
+A child and adolescent psychiatrist offers families comprehensive care, is a physician and follows, the medical traditions of professional ethics.

-The child and adolescent psychiatrist uses the knowledge of biological, psychological, and social factors in working with patients.
-Initially, a comprehensive diagnostic examination is performed to evaluate the current problem with attention to its physical, genetic, developmental, emotional, cognitive, educational, family, peer, and social components.
-The child and adolescent psychiatrist arrives at a diagnosis and diagnostic formulation which are shared with the patient and family.
+The child and adolescent psychiatrist uses the knowledge of biological, psychological, developmental, and social factors in working with patients.
+A diagnostic examination is performed to evaluate the current problem with attention to its physical, genetic, medical, developmental, emotional, cognitive, educational, family, peer, and social components.
+The child and adolescent psychiatrist arrives at a diagnosis and “diagnostic formulation” which are shared with the patient and family.
 The child and adolescent psychiatrist then designs a treatment plan which considers all the components and discusses these recommendations with the child or adolescent and family.

-Child and adolescent psychiatric training requires 4 years of medical school, at least 3 years of approved residency training in medicine, neurology, and general psychiatry with adults, and 2 years of additional specialized training in psychiatric work with children, adolescents, and their families in an accredited residency in child and adolescent psychiatry.
+Traditional child and adolescent psychiatric training requires 4 years of medical school, at least 3 years of approved residency training in medicine, neurology, and general psychiatry with adults, and 2 years of training in psychiatric work with children, adolescents, and their families in an accredited residency in child and adolescent psychiatry.

 Certification and Continuing Education